jacquescrocker/aarrr/README.md

 ## Pulling the Data out (generating reports)

 AARRR provides some simple views that allow you to generate some basic reports.
 Reports are generated via a cron job `rake aarrr:generate`.
-This can take a long time, however as soon as it's updated.

 You can also generate the reports manually by running AARRR.generate!, however I'd advise you to run it via Resque or Delayed Job as it may take a long time to generate.